On this page

 - employees who work with children, elderly people, sick or disabled people

-- employees who have access to sensitive information, sensitive areas (machines, hazardous chemicals) or vital infrastructure (power, ICT)
+- employees who have access to sensitive information, sensitive areas (machines, hazardous chemicals) or essential infrastructure (power, ICT)

 In addition to job applicants, you can also screen interim staff, self-employed contractors, employees provided by temporary staff agencies, trainees and volunteers.
 You can also subcontract the screening process to a private investigation agency.